e-ditiones/ODD17/README.md

 ## Introduction

+We chose to separate metadata (in the `<teiHeader>`) from transcription (in the `<text>`).
+This way, we have the possibility to create two schemas, one specific to printed documents, the other to manuscripts.

 After the OCR of the text, its encoding will be completed in three phases :
 * Level 1 : the encoding will distinguish form and content
 * Level 2 : we will add semantic informations
 * Level 3 : we will add linguistical informations

+Please note that at each level, all existing elements are still used and new elements are added to the existing ones.

 <br/>

 ![Encoding-levels](Documentation/Encoding_levels.png)

 <br/>
 <br/>
 To encode those documents at several levels, we chose to use ODD-chaining.
-The following diagram explains how we did it :
+The following diagram explains how we did it.

 First, we created a file `Mother.xml`containing all the elements that we will use during encoding, then we process a first transformation with `oddbyexample.xml`.
 We process on the output file, `Mother-ODD.xml`, an other transformation with `odd2odd`.
 The final output file, `Mother-compiled.xml`is used for the ODD-chaining process.